IlshatSharafukov/vector-role/README.md

 Vector Role
 =========

-This role can install Vector on EL
+this role can install Vector on EL

 Example Playbook
 ----------------